 Picking a specific date to start again puts you in control.
 Your mind wants to be right, after all, so identifying a deadline gives it the specificity it needs to bounce back.

-Finishing Up Strong: Some Final Thoughts About How to Succeed With Your New Year’s Resolutions
+Bottom Line on How to Succeed With Your Weight Loss New Year’s Resolutions

 Only 8% of Americans follow through on their New Year’s resolutions.
 And when we say “follow through,” we mean keeping them up for an entire year.